secretstartups/handbook/blog/release-posts/index.html.md

 The Developer Evangelism team will reach out to the release post manager in Slack #release-post following their [Release days process](/handbook/marketing/community-relations/developer-evangelism/hacker-news/#release-days) when they need help responding to inquiries about content in the release post blog.
 These needs will primarily arise within the first week of going live with the blog.
 However, as Author for a specific release post, you may get pinged to help coordinate a response some weeks later as issues arise.
 You will usually just need to find the best DRI to handle the issue, often the PM of the release post item in question.

-Sometiemes, external PR and Marketing firms reporting on the release or managing media relations may ping the RPM directly with questions, since the RPM is  the "author"  of the release post.
-If this happens the release post manager should coordinate reach out to  Product Operation help who in Marketing can take over this communication.
+Sometimes, external PR and Marketing firms reporting on the release or managing media relations may ping the RPM directly with questions, since the RPM is  the "author"  of the release post.
+If this happens, the release post manager should coordinate reach out to Product Operation help and figure out who in Marketing can take over this communication.

 #### Content reviews

 The due dates for various reviews across all participants can be found on the [release post MR template](#templates) and the [release post item MR template](#templates).
 PM contributors are encouraged to cease attempts to add new content blocks after the content merge deadline on the 17th, and especially after final content assembly happens on the 18th at 8 AM PT (3 PM UTC).
-Exceptions can be made for highly impactful features but it is up to the discretion of the Release Post Manager to work with the PM to add more content blocks up until the 21st.
+Exceptions can be made for highly impactful features, but it is up to the discretion of the Release Post Manager to work with the PM to add more content blocks up until the 21st.

-Keeping an eye on the various content reviews (TW, PMM and Director) for the individual release post items (content block MRs) is the responsibility of PM contributor.
+Keeping an eye on the various content reviews (TW, PMM, and Director) for the individual release post items (content block MRs) is the responsibility of PM contributor.
 However, it is recommended that the Release Post Manager keep an eye on how many items are not yet marked with the Ready label on the 10th of the month or not yet merged on the 16th of the month, and check in with PMs in Slack Release Post channel to support and clear hurdles if needed.
-A really easy way to do this is to keep your eyes on the [Preview page](https://about.gitlab.com/releases/gitlab-com/) and copy edit and link check items as new items appear.
+A really easy way to do this is to keep your eyes on the [Preview page](https://about.gitlab.com/releases/gitlab-com/) and copy-edit and link check items as new items appear.
 It's also important to do this because this page is LIVE to users and should be error free.

-The content review of the Usability, Performance improvements, and bug fixes MRs are the responsibility of the Release Post Manager and the TW Lead.
+The content review of the usability, performance improvements, and bug fixes MRs are the responsibility of the Release Post Manager and the TW Lead.

 The review and any needed adjustment to the ordering of secondary features due to stakeholder feedback is the responsibility of the release post manager.
 Secondary features, bug fixes, usability, performance improvements, removals, and upgrade notes are all sorted alphabetically by title, grouped by stage.
 To affect the sort order of the secondary features, a change to the content block's `title` is required.
 The release post manager should work with the product managers of the content blocks to make these changes, to ensure accuracy and alignment.